Skip to main content

 What is a Section 8 notice?

 A Section 8 notice is served where a tenant has breached the tenancy — most commonly rent arrears.
 It sets out the grounds relied upon and gives the tenant notice before possession proceedings can be issued.
-Section 8 will remain available after the abolition of Section 21 in May 2026.
+Section 8 is now the only route for possession following the abolition of Section 21 on 1 May 2025.

 What is a s48 notice?